READ MORE ...

 Constructed in the form of an arch, and centralising on a lively setting of Psalm 100, there are cross-references to themes in several of the movements to unify the work.

-The opening movement is a short prelude for brass octet.
+The opening movement is a short prelude for brass quintet.
 Setting the mood for the cantata as a whole, it also presents material that will re-appear in succeeding movements.

-The second movement, And there were shepherds, sets verses 8-11 from St Luke’s Gospel, chapter 2, which the baritone presents expressively, supported by an obligato French horn and simple piano chording in Bb minor.
+The second movement, And there were shepherds, sets verses 8-11 from St Luke’s Gospel, chapter 2, which the basses present expressively, supported by an obligato French horn and simple organ chording in Bb minor.

 A key change to a brighter D Major is used to announce the angel, and another modulation brightens still further into Bb major for the female voices to enter confidently: Fear not!
 Behold good tidings of great joy I bring to you.